schwabe/openvpn/doc/man-sections/protocol-options.rst

   http://www.cs.ucsd.edu/users/mihir/papers/hmac.html

 --cipher alg
-  This option is deprecated for server-client mode. ``--data-ciphers`` or possibly `--data-ciphers-fallback`` should be used instead.
+  This option is ignored for server-client mode cipher selection.
+  ``--data-ciphers`` or possibly ``--data-ciphers-fallback`` must be used instead.
+It only determines which cipher is send in the OCC string (see ``opt-verify``) for compatbility with old peers.

   Encrypt data channel packets with cipher algorithm ``alg``.